What is FRC?

 Just because the robot is put together doesn’t mean it magically works!

-- The code team enables the robot able to drive when you move a joystick or shoot when you push a button.
+• The code team enables the robot to drive when you move a joystick or shoot when you push a button.

 7. Testing

-This step goes hand in hand with coding because we need to make sure our robot is in top shape before the competition.
+This step goes hand in hand with coding because we must ensure our robot is in top shape before the competition.

 After building our robot, we finally get to try it out in a competition against other teams!
 Competitions take place on both Saturday and Sunday and involve around 20-30 other robotics teams that have followed the same steps above, but every robot is different and brings different qualities to the competition.